-Notice of the public hearing on the special use application must be published in a newspaper not more than fifteen (15) days and not less than five (5) days before the date of the meeting at which the public hearing will be held.
+Notice of the public hearing on the special use application must be published in a newspaper not less than fifteen (15) days before the date of the meeting at which the public hearing will be held.

-Notice of the hearing must also be delivered, either by mail or by personal delivery, to the applicant and all owners and occupants of property located within three hundred (300) feet of the property subject to the application for the special use permit.
-These notices must describe:
+Notice of the hearing must also be delivered, either by mail or by personal delivery, to the applicant and all owners and occupants of property located within three hundred (300) feet of the property subject to the application for the special use permit, regardless of whether the property is located within the Township.